Updated: 24th of October, 2019

-- The colors may not blend well if the water surface moves a lot (if your tank’s bottom is not plain white sand and empty space, then you’ll not really see this effect.
-Perhaps, check my guide on a cool black sand alternative?)
+- The colors may not blend well if the water surface moves a lot (if your tank’s bottom is not plain white sand and empty space, then you’ll not really see this effect.)

 7. NICREW ClassicLED – Top Seller for a Reason

 This LED light is at the time of writing a top seller on Amazon.